-Delores “Dee” Thompson, a member of the Senior Executive Service (SES), was sworn in as Counsel to the Inspector General (IG), U.S. Department of Labor, Office of Inspector General (DOL-OIG), in January 2017.
-As Counsel to the IG, Ms. Thompson manages and directs the OIG’s comprehensive legal program, serves as the DOL’s Whistleblower Protection Ombudsman, and manages the OIG’s Hotline, Records Management, Freedom of Information Act, and Privacy Act programs.
+Delores “Dee” Thompson, a member of the Senior Executive Service (SES) since 2009, was sworn in as Counsel to the Inspector General (IG), U.S. Department of Labor, Office of Inspector General (DOL-OIG), in January 2017.
+As Counsel to the IG, Ms. Thompson manages and directs the OIG’s comprehensive legal program; oversees the DOL’s Whistleblower Protection Coordinator; and manages the OIG’s Records Management and Information Disclosure programs.
+She is also a Certified Federal Internal Coach.

-Directly before joining the DOL-OIG, Ms. Thompson served as Chief Counsel, U.S. Department of Health and Human Services (DHHS), Office of the General Counsel (OGC), Region VI, where she oversaw a Federal sector law office responsible for providing advisory and litigation services to HHS programs located in Texas, Arkansas, Oklahoma, Louisiana, and New Mexico.
-Before that, Ms. Thompson served as: (1) Deputy General Counsel, U.S. Department of the Interior (DOI) OIG; (2) Associate General Counsel, DOI-OIG; and (3) Trial and Advisory Attorney with both the Defense Logistics Agency (DLA) OGC, and the Defense Contract Management Agency (DCMA), Contract Dispute Resolution Center (CDRC).
-Ms. Thompson began her career as a Staff Attorney with the United States Court of Appeals for the Sixth Circuit; and also served as a Law Clerk with the United States Court of Federal Claims.
-Her portfolio has included fiscal law, employment law, procurement law - including procurement fraud, IG Act audit and investigation issues, Federal Tort Claims law, privacy law/information law, ethics, program fraud, and environmental law.
+Before joining the DOL-OIG, Ms. Thompson served as Chief Counsel, U.S. Department of Health and Human Services (DHHS), Office of the General Counsel (OGC), Region VI, where she oversaw a federal sector law office responsible for providing advisory and litigation services to HHS programs located in Texas, Arkansas, Oklahoma, Louisiana, and New Mexico.
+As a journeyman attorney, Ms. Thompson served as: (1) Deputy General Counsel, U.S. Department of the Interior (DOI) OIG; (2) Associate General Counsel, DOI-OIG; and (3) Trial and Advisory Attorney with both the Defense Logistics Agency (DLA) OGC, and the Defense Contract Management Agency (DCMA), Contract Dispute Resolution Center (CDRC).
+Ms. Thompson began her career as a Staff Attorney with the United States Court of Appeals for the Sixth Circuit.
+She also served as a Law Clerk with the United States Court of Federal Claims.
+Her portfolio has included fiscal law, employment law, procurement law - including procurement fraud, audit, investigation, and law enforcement issues, information disclosure law, ethics, program fraud, environmental law, and records management law.